vivarium-collective/vivarium-core/doc/reference/glossary.rst

         documentation for the ``Experiment`` class and our :doc:`guide to experiments </guides/experiments>` for more details.

+    factory
+    Factory
+        An object with a generate method, which returns a dictionary of :term:`Processes` and a dictionary of :term:`Topologies`.

     Inner
     inner
         A once-removed internal node position relative to a given node in